theMichaelB/OWS-MainStory/Stories/Testford/Characters/2023/Marcus Chen.md

 ## Background

-After a decade working for a prestigious urban planning firm in Manchester, Marcus chose Fableford for a change of pace and the opportunity to shape a smaller community.
+After a decade working for a prestigious urban planning firm in Manchester, Marcus accepted a position with a regional development agency based in the nearby city.
+He chose to live in Testford for a change of pace and to experience small-town life while maintaining a short commute to his new office.
 The son of Chinese immigrants who ran a restaurant in Bristol, he distanced himself from his family traditions during his education and career ascent, something he's beginning to regret.

 ## Current Situation

-Marcus is developing proposals for infrastructure improvements around town, facing resistance from traditionalists who fear change.
-He's experiencing symptoms of burnout after years of high-pressure projects and is questioning his career choices while living in temporary accommodation until he decides whether to stay in Fableford permanently.
+Marcus has just moved to Testford, with his new job not starting for another month.
+He's using this time to explore the town, understand its character, and settle into his new home.
+He's experiencing symptoms of burnout after years of high-pressure projects and is questioning his career choices while hoping this change of environment will provide a fresh perspective.

 ## Connections

-- Potential professional relationship with town council members evaluating his proposals
+- Potential connection with local bookshop owner through his interest in local history and urban design literature
 - Possible friendship with a local restaurant owner who reminds him of his family
-- Tension with historical preservation advocates who oppose his modernization plans
+- Potential tension with historical preservation advocates once his work on regional development becomes known